Liucija Vaitukaitytė

-Liucija Vaitukaitytė (born 24 April 2000) is a Lithuanian professional footballer who currently plays as a midfielder for Italian Serie A club Parma.
+Liucija Vaitukaitytė (born 24 April 2000) is a Lithuanian professional footballer who currently plays as a midfielder for Italian Serie A club SSD FC Como Women.
 She previously played in Italy for Pomigliano and in Spain for Granadilla, Sevilla and Racing Santander.
 She made her debut for the Lithuania women's national team in 2015.

 Career

 Vaitukaitytė has been capped for the Lithuania national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.
 She made her senior debut in 2015.

 In December 2020 Vaitukaitytė was the only female Lithuanian footballer to be playing professionally outside the country.
 She was named Lithuanian Footballer of the Year in February 2021 and in January 2022.